gumyr/build123d/docs/introductory_examples.rst

 9. Selectors, Fillets, and Chamfers
 ---------------------------------------------------

 This example introduces multiple useful and important concepts.
-Firstly :class:`~build_generic.Chamfer` and :class:`~build_generic.Fillet` can be used to "bevel" and "round" edges respectively.
+Firstly :class:`~operations_generic.chamfer` and :class:`~operations_generic.fillet` can be used to "bevel" and "round" edges respectively.
 Secondly, these two methods require an edge or a list of edges to operate on.
 To select all edges, you could simply pass-in ``*ex9.edges()``.
 Note that the star (\*) unpacks the list.